fsek/HilbertWeb/README.md

  - Linux: https://www.postgresqltutorial.com/postgresql-getting-started/install-postgresql-linux/
 2. When installed, set default password to dablord1337 (we will probably add this to a non-versioned file instead in future so you can set your own pass :))
 3. To create the schema you should be able to run `dotnet ef database update` in the directory HilbertWeb.BackendApp
+ - If you do not have `dotnet ef` installed you can install it globally by running `dotnet tool install --global dotnet-ef`

 ## TODO, this shouldnt be here
 Move Dto to other project